How Swiss Post’s Employee Innovation Program Achieved Award-Winning Results with Qmarkets

 QM: If we are to look at internal changes at Swiss Post, what was the impact of the Qmarkets platform on the employees and the company culture?

 LW: We were able to create a culture of active engagement.
 Our main Postidea platform has helped to create an open spirit towards innovation.
 Our integrated and unique subsystems achieved specific innovation goals, such as successful insight scouting through Q-scout, business plan innovation challenge ideas, and best practices sharing through Q-kaizen.

-QM: How do you incentivize employees to submit their ideas?
+QM: How do you incentivize users to submit ideas for the employee innovation program?

 LW: We offer monetary awards and online recognition.
 Our top 30 innovators get to attend special VIP events which could be anything from a golf tournament to visiting an interesting venue.

 “We were able to create a culture of active engagement.
 Our main Postidea platform has helped to create an open spirit towards innovation.
 Our integrated and unique subsystems achieved specific innovation goals, such as successful insight scouting through Q-scout, business plan innovation challenge ideas, and best practices sharing through Q-kaizen.”